DylanAgius/Neper2Abaqus/README.md

 The functionality has been extended thanks to [Mauro Arcidiacono](https://github.com/mauroarcidiacono) who has now extended the tool to Python making it much easier for open source users to take advantage of this tool.

-*Please note, this has only currently been created with the most current UMAT in mind.
-I will add more functionality as I progress.*
 ## Creating Microstruture with Neper
 Included here is an example shell file (neper_example.sh) which can be used to create a synthetic microstructre in Neper with the following features:
 * a unit volume RVE with 300 grains.